 Benoît’s experiments hybridize with stealth.
 They involve different mediums (painting, sculpture, photography, video, sound, publishing) in the performative field.
-Plural, they take their sources without being affiliated with them in the interventionist or appropriationist approaches of the second half of the XX th century before escaping towards the off-screen, tracing an undetectable dynamic, only in appearance.
+Their multi-faceted approach is rooted in the interventionist and appropriationist approaches of the second half of the twentieth century.e century before escaping into the background, tracing an undetectable dynamic.

 Declaring art as a pretext for life, “fantasizing the ultimate piece as a simple breath: a breath”, Benoît is part of a Fluxus heritage where life is no longer theatricalized.
-Here, the poetry of the ordinary is grafted onto a hymn to nature rid of any bucolic vision.
-However, Benoît does not intervene in the natural environment like Land Art artists, he does not modify the landscape, nor does he preserve or heal ecosystems.
+Here, the poetry of the ordinary is grafted onto a hymn to nature stripped of all bucolic vision.
+However, Benoît doesn’t intervene in natural environments like Land Art artists; he doesn’t modify the landscape, nor does he preserve or heal ecosystems.

 Benoît’s casual attitude to art history can be unsettling.
 Far from being a driving force for creation, the artistic quotations that sometimes surface are apprehended in an uninhibited way, in the mode of copyleft , as a free development or diversion.
-A thousand miles from the postmodern artist multiplying the references, Benoît turns his gestures into poetic images relieved of any historical anchoring; a position-reaction to a contemporary art scene for the benefit of the here and now.
+A world away from the postmodern artist who multiplies references, Benoît turns his gestures into poetic images stripped of their historical anchorage; a position-reaction to a contemporary art scene in favor of the here and now.
 “Inconsistency is not insignificance” said Marcel Duchamp.

-The ascent, the dizziness, the attraction of the void, the intoxication of the depths give embraces a sexual drive.
-The primordial energies – water, fire, air, earth -, the elementary qualities – the hot, the cold, the dry, the humid – are summoned and with them, different nocturnal or diurnal landscapes – the mountain and the sea, the sheer peaks of the cliffs and the gentleness of the lakes, the warmth of the sun and the icy whiteness of snow.
+The ascent, the vertigo, the lure of the void, the exhilaration of the depths give the embrace a sexual drive.
+Primordial energies – water, fire, air, earth – and elemental qualities – hot, cold, dry, wet – are summoned, and with them various nocturnal and diurnal landscapes – mountains and sea, cliffs and gentle lakes, the heat of the sun and the icy whiteness of snow.

-T he question of the nude in the landscape appears as a necessary countershot to the Anthropocene era.
-It no longer displays the central and narcissistic place of the human or the “I”, it calls for a horizontal and peaceful relationship with the world.
-It is built on a desire for action, reaction, taking charge.
+The question of the nude in the landscape appears to be a necessary counter-field to the anthropocene era.
+No longer displaying the central, narcissistic position of the human or “I”, it calls for a horizontal, pacified relationship with the world.
+It’s built on a desire to act, to react, to take charge.

 The erotic offerings experiment with the meshes that connect humans to nature.
 A plea for ecosophy, a call to feel the vital impulses unfold there.
 Meditation establishes itself as a form of peace .
 Visits _ exult the pleasure of connection and interaction.
 Nature is no longer an idealized place of retreat, it is a privileged and intimate partner.
 She is where the wind blows.

 Benoît promotes moments of artistic synergy through eco-solidarity actions.
-Thus, he initiates collective creation sessions in a joyful and festive atmosphere where the figure of the author and of the authority is questioned.
-Together, they drop to the bottom of the water as if in a deep sleep [We tried to fall asleep underwater , 2018], play the trumpet in the open sea [There is a connection between music, water and life , 2019], run naked in the snow [Sunburn, 2019].
+He initiates collective creation sessions in a joyful, festive atmosphere, where the figure of the author and authority is questioned.
+Together, they drop to the bottom of the water as if in a deep sleep [We tried to fall asleep underwater2018], play the trumpet on the open sea [There’s a link between music, water and life2019], run naked in the snow [Sunburn, 2019].

-This propensity to work in collaboration crystallizes in the birth in 2018 of a collective with variable geometry (Tom Barbagli, Evan Bourgeau, Camille Franch-Guerra, Omar Rodriguez Sanmartin, Anne-Laure Wuillai) and with a fluctuating name (Azimuth, Palam) magnetizing common eco-solidarity desires and ideals.
+This propensity for collaborative work crystallized in the 2018 birth of a collective with variable geometry (Tom Barbagli, Evan Bourgeau, Camille Franch-Guerra, Omar Rodriguez Sanmartin, Anne-Laure Wuillai) and fluctuating names (Azimuth, Palam) magnetizing shared eco-solidarity desires and ideals.
 The collective and walking in the mountains becomes a work process, a way of inhabiting the land [ Azimuth , 2018; Beneath the Ice, Water , 2019].